inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/README.md

 ## Data

 The data is from a larger study carried out under the Bellevue Project for Early Language, Literacy and Education Success.
 It is a longitudinal analysis of interventions related to child development in low income families.
 The criteria for entry into the program is as below.

-**Mother**
+#### Mother

 * English or Spanish speaking
 * 18 years and above

-**Child**
+#### Child

 * Full term gestation, normal birth weight
 * No significant medical complications
 * Planned follow up in the host institution of the study

-*The data is under strict confidentiality agreements and thus, no available for public disclosure.
-Only results are viewable on markdown files as stated below*
+*The data is under strict confidentiality agreements and thus, not available for public disclosure.
+Only results are viewable on markdown files as stated below.*

 ### Current Project Status